MC Hammer: Dancer, choreographer and entertainer

 Hammer stayed active in the dance media/genre, both on television shows and as co-founder of DanceJam.com (which showcased dance competitions and instructional videos on all the latest dance styles) until he and his partner Geoffrey Arone sold it to Grind Networks.
 Well known for bringing choreography to hip-hop, many of his dancing skills can still be seen on dance-focused and social networking sites.
 "Dance is unlike any other social medium.
 It's the core of our culture", Burrell told Wired.

 In addition to his websites and Internet presence, Hammer has also appeared demonstrating much of his dancing abilities on talk shows such as The Arsenio Hall Show, Soul Train, Late Night with Conan O'Brien (performing O'Brien's famous "string dance" together as well), The Ellen DeGeneres Show and The View.
 Hammer was also a dance judge on Dance Fever.
 On June 3, 2009, he performed his "Hammer dance" on Live with Regis and Kelly with Will Ferrell as co-host.

 While Hammer may have challenged and competed with Michael Jackson during the height of his career, they were friends, proven by a phone call Hammer had with Jackson about his "Too Legit to Quit" video which he shared on The Wendy Williams Show in July 2009.
-Hammer wanted to ensure he was not offended by the ending of the video where a purported Michael Jackson (seen only from behind) does the "2 Legit 2 Quit" hand gesture with his famous glove.
+Hammer wanted to ensure he was not offended by the ending of the video where a purported Jackson (seen only from behind) does the "2 Legit 2 Quit" hand gesture with his famous glove.
 They also appeared together at the funeral service for James Brown in 2006, where Hammer danced in honor of the "Godfather of Soul".
 After Jackson's death, Hammer posted his remembrance and sympathy of the superstar on Twitter.
 Michael's friend and fellow pop culture icon Hammer told Spinner that, "now that the "King of Pop" has passed, it's the duty of his fans and loved ones to carry Jackson's creative torch."
 He went on to say, "Michael Jackson lit the fuse that ignited the spirit of dance in us all.
 He gave us a song and a sweet melody that will never die.
 Now we all carry his legacy with joy and pride."

 In 2022, Bobby Brown claimed he started wearing the "diaper pants" that Hammer altered and made famous, on his A&E show Bobby Brown: Every Little Step.
 However, Brown wore a less sagging variation during some concerts and in music videos, such as "My Prerogative" (1988) and "Every Little Step" (1989).